tarangpatel/whatilove/_posts/2017-02-05-swiftmvvmexample.markdown

     }
 {% endhighlight %}

 For more information on "Gettable" protocol checkout [Protocol-Oriented-Networking in Swift](https://www.natashatherobot.com/protocol-oriented-networking-in-swift/).
-This has very specific implementation.
-So it can be avoided and go with simple networking.
+It is good practice to implement protocols as it will later allow us to create mocks for testing.

 ## Coordinator or App Navigator